-Danny Owens is a Photographer, Creative Producer, and Art Director.
-He recently published Motive, a magazine in partnership with Blurb, that features interviews from other creatives and artists about their work and their process.
+Danny Owens is a photographer, creative producer, and art director.
+He published Motive, a magazine in partnership with Blurb, that features interviews from other creatives and artists about their work and their process.
 A full-time storyteller who wears many hats, he took the time to talk with us about his first love, photography and his latest project.

 1. With so many dimensions to your professional work, what would you say is your main passion?

-I’ve traveled through a few different creative arenas over the past 5 years.
-Originally, I was invested in becoming a Graphic Designer, which then led me to the world of photography.
+I’ve traveled through a few different creative arenas over the past five years.
+Originally, I was invested in becoming a graphic designer, which then led me to the world of photography.
 In all honesty though, my main passion is storytelling, and that comes in many different forms.

 Most recently, I’ve stepped a bit away from photography as my main focus and have been redirecting my focus towards creative production.
 I’m really interested in the larger picture behind the scenes, and it’s allowing me to touch a lot of different creative arenas.

 2. What’s your background in photography?
 When did you start making images and why?

 The first time I purchased a camera was after winning an art scholarship at school.
 I had been really diving into art history, and photographers like Sally Mann and Annie Leibovitz were blowing my mind.
 The way a camera lends itself to storytelling was everything to me.

 Little by little, opportunities came my way to learn and grow as a photographer—starting with flying to Liberia with a non-profit to capture their story, to stock photography projects, and even planning my own styled shoots.
 A huge boost to my career was becoming an Instagram Suggested User, which really helped expose me to new clients and opportunities to grow my network.

 From then on, it was just practice, practice, practice.
 I never wanted to stop testing out new techniques, or forcing myself to face new challenges.

 I’m really not a technical photographer at all.
 I think it’s about who’s behind the camera that matters, not what they’re holding.